 See Related: Best Things to do in Ulm, Germany

 At the heart of Heidelberg’s Old Town lies Kulturbrauerei, the home of brewing art and hospitality.
-The establishment, which is run by the Merz family, includes a hotel, guesthouse, brewery, and a beer garden.
+The establishment, which is run by the Merz family, includes a hotel, guesthouse, brewery, and beer garden.

 Also, from Kulturbrauerei, you have easy access to several other attractions in the city, including the Old Bridge, the Philosopher’s Walk, and the charming old Heidelberg Castle.
 This amazing place concludes our list of fun things to do in Heidelberg for now, although you’ll find even more things when you land.